Zuni Delegation Visits AMNH

-A delegation of five Zuni representatives visited the American Museum of Natural History recently on an exciting cultural mission - to add the Museum's substantial ethnographic collection of over 1,700 Zuni artifacts to an innovative digital collaborative catalog created by and for the Zuni people.
+On April 18-22, 2011, a delegation of five Zuni representatives visited the American Museum of Natural History recently on an exciting cultural mission–to add the Museum's substantial ethnographic collection of over 1,700 Zuni artifacts to an innovative digital collaborative catalog created by and for the Zuni people.
 This collaboration was funded by the National Park Service through a generous grant, which the Museum applied for on the delegation's behalf.

 Representatives from the A:shiwi A:wan Museum and Heritage Center in New Mexico, led by Executive Director Jim Enote, are taking information about Zuni objects from disparate digital collections all over the world and uniting them in a shared platform or database where Zunis can add their own comments and critiques.